okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/protect-your-api/main/index.md

    1. Click **Admin** in the upper-right corner of the page.
 1. Go to **Security** > **API** to view the API AM area.

-If no **Authorization Servers** tab exists, API AM isn’t enabled in your org.
+If no **Authorization Servers** tab exists, API AM isn't enabled in your org.
 Contact your support team to enable this feature in your org or [create a new developer edition org](https://developer.okta.com/signup/).

 ### Note your authorization server name and audience